Wong Mew Choo: 2009

-Getting injured at the beginning of this season, Wong returned in Swiss Open Superseries and India Open.
+After getting injured at the beginning of this season, Wong returned in Swiss Open Superseries and India Open.
 But her achievements were not yet satisfactory.

 She was also chosen as the Malaysia's top women's singles player to play in Sudirman Cup.
-In the semi-finals, her team lost 0–3 to China.
+In the semi-finals, Malaysia lost 0–3 to China.

-In the China Open Superseries in November, Wong humbled China's Wang Yihan, the world number one, in two sets, 21–18 and 21–17.
+In the China Open Superseries in November, Wong beat China's Wang Yihan, the world number one, in two sets, 21–18 and 21–17.
 However, she was beaten by Wang's compatriot Wang Shixian in the quarter-finals.

 In December, Wong clinched her first title of the year in World Superseries Masters Finals - downing Juliane Schenk, 21–15, 21–7.
 Many top players did not play in women's singles of Superseries Finals, allowing Wong, who was ranked 20th in Superseries rankings at that time, to participate.

-Wong led Malaysia women's team in 2009 Southeast Asian Games in Laos.
+Wong led Malaysia women's team in 2009 SEA Games in Laos.
 She and her teammates won the gold medal by beating Indonesia 3–1.
 However, Wong failed to reach individual final as she was defeated by Thailand's Salakjit Ponsana 18–21, 14–21.
 As a result, Wong only claimed bronze.

 In 2010 Commonwealth Games, Delhi, she won silver in a closely contested final with Saina Nehwal of India, ranked No 3 in the world.

 2011

-In April, Wong has retired from competition, citing injuries that have taken a toll on her body.
+In April, Wong retired from competition, citing injuries that had taken a toll on her body.
 Due to her experience and service to the national team, BJSS offered her a coaching contract to become one of the women coaches.